alirezaght/king-test/frontend/README.md

 # King Frontend

-A React.js frontend application with CSS styling, built without any UI frameworks.
+A React.js frontend application with TypeScript and CSS styling, built without any UI frameworks.

-## Features

-- React 18 with React Router
-- CSS with custom properties (CSS variables)
-- Custom components without UI frameworks
-- Responsive design
-- Clean and modern UI

 ## Getting Started